baigel2/baigelbytes/content/blog/ancientWisdom1_Aristotle.md

 ---

 Thanks for reading this article!
-Hopefully you enjoyed reading it or at least found it interesting or helpful.
-If you'd like to read more articles like this feel free to follow me on twitter using the links on [the homepage](https://baigelbytes.netlify.app) or below.
+Hopefully you enjoyed reading it or at least found it interesting.
+If you'd like to read more articles like this feel free to follow me on social media using the links on [the homepage](https://baigelbytes.com) or below.

 If you'd like to support my work feel free to share my posts or website on social media.
-If there's a topic you'd like me to consider feel free to email me at baigelbytes1@gmail.com
+If there's a topic you'd like me to consider feel free to email me at baigelbytes2@gmail.com

 [*Twitter:* https://twitter.com/baigelbytes](https://twitter.com/BaigelBytes)